 This ring, circa 1650-1680, tests as 18ct gold.
 It is in good condition with light marks commensurate with age.

-Please note: Due to the item's age, it is excluded from our Free Resizing service.
+Please note: Due to the item's age, it is not included in our Free Resizing service.

 declaration